 Applications continue to be accepted until all available spaces are filled.

 The preferred application deadlines are July 1 for the Fall semester, December 1 for the Spring semester, and May 1 for the Summer semester.

-Core Courses for the MLS degree: 21 hours
+Total credit hours for MLS degree: 36 hours

 - LS 5083 Foundations of Library and Information Studies